Perry Richardson Bass

 Perry Richardson Bass (November 11, 1914 – June 1, 2006) was an American heir, investor, philanthropist and sailor.

-Early life
+Early life and education

-Perry Richardson Bass was born on November 11, 1914, in Wichita Falls, Texas.
+Richardson Bass was born on November 11, 1914, in Wichita Falls, Texas to oil operator Dr. E. Perry Bass and Anne Richardson Bass.
 He was educated at The Hill School in Pottstown, Pennsylvania.
 He graduated from Yale University in New Haven, Connecticut with a Bachelor of Science degree in Geology in 1937.

 Career

 He worked for his uncle, Sid W. Richardson, a rancher and oil wildcatter, in the 1940s and 1950s.
 Upon his uncle's death, he inherited his oil and ranching interests, worth several million dollars.